Southern Transport Investment Program: Proposals

-On 30 October 2006 a problem with the lifting span of the Bridgewater bridge forced its closure for several weeks causing traffic problems for commuters in Northern Hobart.
-After this incident and the increasing road fatalities on the existing highway the Derwent Valley, Brighton and the Southern Midlands Council started lobbying the State government for the construction of the long-awaited bypass.
+On 30 October 2006 a problem with the lifting span of the Bridgewater Bridge forced its closure for several weeks causing traffic problems for commuters in Northern Hobart.
+After this incident and the increasing road fatalities on the existing highway the Derwent Valley, Brighton and the Southern Midlands Council started lobbying the state government for the construction of the long-awaited bypass.
 Shortly after this, on 13 November 2006 the Federal Minister for Roads Jim Lloyd said the Tasmanian Government had taken too long to find a solution to problems with the Bridgewater Bridge.
-Mr Lloyd said there is $20 million available for a new bridge and the Federal Government is open to approaches for more funding.
+Lloyd said there is $20 million available for a new bridge and the Federal Government is open to approaches for more funding.
 He said it is unacceptable that Tasmania's Department of Infrastructure, Energy and Resources has spent five years looking at alternatives for the bridge.

-During early April 2007, after a ten-year-old girl was killed on the highway, the Mayors of the 3 southern councils proposed a 10-year upgrade of Hobart's northern approaches ending in the replacement of the Bridgewater Bridge.
+During early April 2007, after a ten-year-old girl was killed on the highway, the mayors of the three southern councils proposed a 10-year upgrade of Hobart's northern approaches ending in the replacement of the Bridgewater Bridge.
 Southern Midlands Council Mayor Tony Bisdee estimated the staged works would cost between $250 million and $300 million and would help the South "catch up in road funding to the North and North-West of the state".
-Towards the end of April 2007, after five road fatalities on the Highway that month the state government drafted plans for a two-lane bypass of Brighton (built over 10 years).
+Towards the end of April 2007, after five road fatalities on the highway that month the state government drafted plans for a two-lane bypass of Brighton (built over 10 years).
 The plan involves the following upgrades (in order of completion):

-Minor improvements of the Lyell Highway at the southern end of the Bridgewater bridge were also proposed.
+Minor improvements of the Lyell Highway at the southern end of the Bridgewater Bridge were also proposed.

 This new proposal did not include the replacement of the Bridgewater Bridge or overtaking lanes for the new bypass.
-Mayor Bisdee said that the proposed 2 lane bypass was inadequate for the needs of the area, and stated that with increasing truck movements in the area, that overtaking lanes were needed or the Swedish One Plus Two model.
+Mayor Bisdee said that the proposed two lane bypass was inadequate for the needs of the area, and stated that with increasing truck movements in the area, that overtaking lanes were needed or the Swedish One Plus Two model.
 State Transport Minister Jim Cox confirmed that specific details such as lanes, safety barriers and other safety features had yet to be finalised.
-Mr Cox stressed the road on the bridge is sound but did say $1.5 million was needed to fix the liftspan.
+Cox stressed the road on the bridge is sound but did say $1.5 million was needed to fix the liftspan.